microsoft/nni/docs/ExperimentConfig.md

 	  __classArgs__ specifies the arguments of tuner algorithm.
   * __gpuNum__

-	__gpuNum__ specifies the gpu number you want to use to run the assessor process.
+	__gpuNum__ specifies the gpu number to run the assessor process.
 The value of this field should be a positive number.

-        Note: you could only specify one way to set assessor, for example, you could set {assessorName, optimizationMode} or {assessorCommand, assessorCwd}, and you could not set them both.If you do not want to use assessor, you just need to leave assessor empty or remove assessor in your config file.
-Default value is 0.
+        Note: users' could only specify one way to set assessor, for example,set {assessorName, optimizationMode} or {assessorCommand, assessorCwd}, and users could not set them both.If users do not want to use assessor, assessor fileld should leave to empty.
 * __trial(local, remote)__
   * __command__